dcavar/tieml/data/README.md

 (C) 2021 by Ali Aljubailan, [Damir Cavar], [Billy Dickson], Soyoung Kim

+Brought to you by the [NLP-Lab] at Indiana University.

 The files in this folder are arranged in folders named using the [ISO 639-2] language codes.

 The samples are small snapshots in TIEML XML to reflect annotation strategies for the different language constructs.